eth-protocol-fellows/cohort-four/program-guide/repo-guide.md

 Merge access will be granted relatively widely.
 Cohort organizers will merge your first PRs but then feel free to reach out to get the access.

+When submitting a PR, make sure you are using the latest master branch.
+Otherwise rebase and keep your changes always on top to be sure you are not deleting content of others.

 When merging someone else's PR, use your best judgement and ask if you are unsure.